statisticalinnovation/statisticalinnovation.github.io/about.md

 statistical innovation in pharmaceutical research and development.
 We envision a future where statistical innovators are recognized as essential contributors to medical product development, with clear career paths and organizational support.

+### Mission

+Our mission is to foster collaboration and knowledge sharing among statistical innovators, promoting best practices that accelerate the development of new medical products for patients while maintaining the highest standards of scientific rigor.

 ## Our Story